kloba/kloba.github.io/_posts/2024-07-20-how-to-prepare-for-the-microsoft-certified-fabric-analytics-engineer-associate-exam.md

 ---
 layout: post
-title: How to Prepare for the Microsoft Certified: Fabric Analytics Engineer Associate Exam
+title: How to Prepare for the Microsoft Certified Fabric Analytics Engineer Associate Exam
 date: 2024-07-20
 ---